Particular/docs.particular.net/nservicebus/azure/azure-storage-persistence.md

 ## Hosting

-When hosting in the Azure role entrypoint provided by `NServiceBus.Hosting.Azure`, or any other NServiceBus provided host, the azure storage persistence can be enabled by specifying the `UsePersistence<AzureStoragePersistence>` on the endpoint config.
+When hosting in the Azure role entrypoint provided by `NServiceBus.Hosting.Azure`, or any other NServiceBus provided host, the Azure storage persistence can be enabled by specifying the `UsePersistence<AzureStoragePersistence>` on the endpoint config.

 <!-- import PersistenceWithAzureHost -->